 Give an old winter coat

-After a scorching summer and mild autumn, thoughts are turning to putting the heating on.
-But that’s not an option for everyone.
-With temperatures falling, those living on the streets will face increasing danger.
+With temperatures still bitterly cold, those living on the streets face increasing danger.
 Donating an unused or unwanted winter coat is a simple way to help, and to declutter your wardrobe.

-The Take One Leave One campaign runs through December, with collection rails around the country.
+The Take One Leave One campaign runs throughout the winter, with collection rails around the country.
 For more details, and other ways to donate, we’ve produced a guide.
 You can read it here.

 Donate your old electronics

 What’s more British than the drawer of old phones?
 Cracked and obsolete, the devices are kept in the faint hope they might be useful one day.
-Giving Tuesday could be the day to face reality.
+Random Acts of Kindness Day could be the day to face reality.

 But throwing electronics away is, as we’ve all come to realise, no good for the environment.
 Instead, you can donate your old items.
 Our guide picks out a range of organisations who will accept them, and put them to good use – from recycling to helping children without access to tech.
 Read it here.